 Below are key drivers of Under Armour's value that present opportunities for upside or downside to the current Trefis price estimate:

-- Retail Apparel Revenues : Under Armour's Retail Apparel Revenues increased from $122 million in 2009 to around $868 million in 2015.
+- Retail Apparel Revenues : Under Armour's Retail Apparel Revenues increased from $122 million in 2009 to around $1001 million in 2016.
 Under Armour's focus on innovation, as well as the addition of new specialty and factory stores, helped drive the sales.
-Going forward we expect the figure to increase rapidly, crossing the $2 billion in the long run.
-If revenues increase only to $1.3 billion due to a slower than expected apparel market growth in the U.S., it would imply nearly 10% downside to the Trefis estimate.
+Going forward we expect the figure to increase modestly, crossing the $1.4 billion in the long run.
+If revenues increase only to $1.2 billion due to a slower than expected apparel market growth in the U.S., it would imply nearly 10% downside to the Trefis estimate.

 - Apparel Gross Profit Margin: Under Armour's Apparel Gross Profit Margin has stayed in the region of 46%-48% historically, despite the downward pressure of increased competition, the negative impact of currency fluctuations, and increased air freight costs.
 The company has been able to consistently introduce new products and increase its average unit prices, which has helped sustain margins.
 However, last year, apparel revenues were hurt on the back of a slowing apparel market.
-In light of this, we expect this figure to improve to 48.7% in the long run as the direct retail sales mix increases, as they offer higher gross margins for the company.
-If margins fall to about 44%, there could be downside of about 10% to the Trefis price estimate.
+In light of this, we expect this figure to decline to 44.1% in the long run as the apparel market continues to weigh on margins.
+If margins increase to about 48%, there could be upside of about 10% to the Trefis price estimate.

 Under Armour is a manufacturer and distributor of performance apparel, footwear, and accessories for men, women, and children.
 The company's products use moisture-wicking fabrics that are engineered in many designs and styles for wear in nearly every climate.
 The company sells its products worldwide, though a significant percent of sales coming from North America (about 87%).
 The company's distribution includes both wholesale and retail channels.
 Its products are worn by athletes at all levels, from youth to professional, on playing fields around the globe, as well as by consumers with active lifestyles.